rscipher001/creator_api/README.md

 #### Global Singleton

-Global singleton is not related to anything, there is just one copy of it in enitire project like project name, email, contact, etc
+Global singleton is not related to anything, there is just one copy of it in the entire project like project name, email, contact, etc

 #### Regular Singleton

-Regular Singleton belongs to a table so it have one instance per entry in parent table, for example every user can have one profile so user profile is regular singleton, the max number of regular singleton will be same as number of it's parent.
+Regular Singleton belongs to a table so it has one instance per entry in the parent table, let's say every user can have one profile so the user profile is a regular singleton, the max number of regular singleton will be the same as the number of its parent.

 ## Route Parents

-Route parents is used when two table have relations and route of child table is nested in route of parent table, For example
+Route parents are used when two tables have relations and route of child table is nested in route of parent table, For example

 ```js
 // Parent route